Always From Scratch

 • Reviews

-Eggplant Caponatini or Caponata is a delicious appetizer made with marinated eggplant and tomato with olives, onions, garlic, and capers.
+Eggplant Caponata is a delicious Sicilian appetizer made with marinated eggplant and tomato with olives, onions, garlic, and capers, and usually, celery, raisins, which gives it the agrodolce flavor.
 It's served as a topping for toast or crostini and is a great addition to any sandwich.
 Swap out the Lox in our Mascarpone Toast with Lox with caponata for a delicious appetizer.

-This is a perfect recipe to serve while everyone is sitting around the kitchen table waiting for dinner.
+Mine is the perfect recipe because it is a simple version with flavors Italian-Americans love.
 It is the "Italian Salsa."
-Everyone will have a bite and before you know it, you'll have an empty bowl in front of you!
+Everyone will have a bite, and before you know it, you'll have an empty bowl in front of you!
 You always need little snacks like this or Bourbon Candied Pecans for folks to snack on before dinner.

 Our family loved this one on Fridays during Lent!
 We'd have this or a Peppers and Eggs Sandwich!